Daxxn/BenchyReloaded/README.md

 # Function generator

-Creates sine, square, and triangle waves. from low (100Hz) to medium frequencies (100KHz).
+Creates sine, square, and triangle waves. from ~100Hz to ~100KHz.

-# General Purpose Relays
+# 8 Mains Rated Relays

-8 channel relay block used to control general things around benchy like lighting and other small devices.
+8 channel relay block used to control general things around the bench like lighting and other small devices.
 Rated for mains voltage but not for high current.